VincNT21/project_kallaxy/README.md

 End of backend-development learning path on [boot.dev](https://www.boot.dev/)

 ## PRESENTATION
-Project Kallaxy is a virtual shelf that allows users to :
+Project Kallaxy is a virtual shelf that allows users to:
 - Store information about various cultural media (books, movies, series, boardgames, video games...), as well as your personal reading/watching/playing record
 - Use 3rd party API to get precise details online about a specific medium
 - Review your collections as a shelf, organized by media type.